-The procedure on re-election of directors by rotation is set out in Articles No. 95 and 100 of the Company's Articles of Association ("the Articles").
+The procedure on re-election of Directors by rotation is set out in the Company's Articles of Association ("the Articles").
 Pursuant to the Articles, all Directors who are appointed by the Board during the year are subject to re-election by shareholders at the first meeting after their appointment.
-The Articles also provide at least one third (1/3) of the remaining Directors are subject to re-election by rotation at each Annual General Meeting and retiring directors can offer themselves for re-election.
+The Articles also provide at least one third (1/3) of the remaining Directors are subject to re-election by rotation at each Annual General Meeting and retiring Directors can offer themselves for re-election.
 All Directors shall retire from office at least once in every three (3) years, but shall be eligible for re-election.

-Upon the recommendation of the Nominating Committee and the Board, the Directors who are standing for re-election and re-appointment at the forthcoming Annual General Meeting of the Company to be held in 2017 are as stated in the Notice of Annual General Meeting.
+Upon the recommendation of the Nomination Committee and the Board, the Directors who are standing for re-election and re-appointment at the forthcoming Annual General Meeting of the Company to be held in 2018 are as stated in the Notice of Annual General Meeting.